d-protsenko/tutorials/quickstart/how_to_start.md

     public void init()
             throws ResolutionException, RegistrationException, InvalidArgumentException {
         IOC.register(
-                Keys.getOrAdd("ItemsActor"),    // the unique name of the actor in IOC new ApplyFunctionToArgumentsStrategy(
+                Keys.getKeyByName("ItemsActor"),    // the unique name of the actor in IOC new ApplyFunctionToArgumentsStrategy(
                         a -> {
                             try {